 Are they balancing strategic plans and tactical actions?
 Someone weighted to one side may not make an impact in a startup.

-If it’s not going to work out, make the decision quickly.
-The larger impact of the role means more damage can occur over time.
+If the new hire is not going to work out, decide to terminate them quickly.
+The larger impact of a leadership role can mean more damage if they remain struggling for a long time.